aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 The key material for this branch key is itself client-side encrypted by your KMS Key, under the `enc` attribute.
 The other item that shares the branch key id is called a beacon key.
-Ignore the beacon key for now, we will use it in a later exercise.
+Ignore the beacon key for now, you will use it in a later exercise.

 The Hierarchical Keyring will get this branch key and decrypt it with your KMS key the first time you encrypt or decrypt an item.